Avondale, Christchurch: Canterbury earthquakes

 During the 2010–2011 Christchurch earthquakes, Avondale was hit hard by damage to land and buildings due to soil liquefaction, part of Avondale was declared by the government as a residential red zone.
 This meant that the government considers rebuilding the infrastructure in such zone uneconomic, and the residents' properties were purchased by the government under what has been called a voluntary yet coercive scheme – while residents were free to refuse the government's buyout of their homes, the government cautioned that remaining in place would entail a lack of insurance, infrastructure, and city services.
 The government's red zone declaration was ruled as unlawful by the High Court in August 2013 on the grounds that it was not pursuant to the Canterbury Earthquake Recovery Act.

 Many roads remain damaged in Avondale as of 2014, posing a problem for residents, and the Avon river's banks had to be built up in the suburb to avoid flooding.
 Portaloos were present on some streets due to destroyed sewers.
 Building, sewer and road reparations are currently underway in the suburb.

 Demographics

 Avondale covers 1.25 km2.
 It had an estimated population of as of with a population density of people per km^{2}.

-Avondale had a population of 2,373 at the 2018 New Zealand census, an increase of 21 people (0.9%) since the 2013 census, and a decrease of 360 people (−13.2%) since the 2006 census.
-There were 894 households, comprising 1,161 males and 1,212 females, giving a sex ratio of 0.96 males per female.
-The median age was 36.7 years (compared with 37.4 years nationally), with 462 people (19.5%) aged under 15 years, 495 (20.9%) aged 15 to 29, 1,071 (45.1%) aged 30 to 64, and 339 (14.3%) aged 65 or older.
+Avondale had a population of 2,457 in the 2023 New Zealand census, an increase of 84 people (3.5%) since the 2018 census, and an increase of 105 people (4.5%) since the 2013 census.
+There were 1,185 males, 1,260 females, and 12 people of other genders in 927 dwellings.
+3.2% of people identified as LGBTIQ+.
+The median age was 36.7 years (compared with 38.1 years nationally).
+There were 468 people (19.0%) aged under 15 years, 474 (19.3%) aged 15 to 29, 1,170 (47.6%) aged 30 to 64, and 348 (14.2%) aged 65 or older.

-Ethnicities were 84.5% European/Pākehā, 15.5% Māori, 5.3% Pasifika, 5.3% Asian, and 2.1% other ethnicities.
-People may identify with more than one ethnicity.

-The percentage of people born overseas was 14.4, compared with 27.1% nationally.

-Although some people chose not to answer the census's question about religious affiliation, 53.9% had no religion, 33.0% were Christian, 0.5% had Māori religious beliefs, 1.3% were Hindu, 0.3% were Muslim, 0.5% were Buddhist and 1.8% had other religions.